Box Canyon Dam (California)

 Box Canyon Dam is a concrete gravity dam on the Upper Sacramento River impounding Lake Siskiyou reservoir, in Siskiyou County, northern California.

 Description

 The dam and reservoir are located in Box Canyon of the eastern Trinity Mountains and within the Shasta–Trinity National Forest, southwest of the town of Mount Shasta and Mount Shasta peak.

 Box Canyon Dam is 1100 ft long and 209 ft high.
 The dam is owned and operated by Siskiyou County's Flood Control & Water Conservation District and Siskiyou Power Authority, and was completed in 1965 to provide flood control.
 In 1965, a powerhouse was installed to provide hydroelectric power.

 History

 Beginning in April 1959, the State of California appropriated funding to study the feasibility of building the dam.
+In the 1963 legislative session, following the passage of the Davis-Grunsky Act/Proposition One of 1960 (which initiated the California State Water Project) the California State legislature authorized $2,800,00 for the Box Canyon Dam and Reservoir project.
+In 1965, Assembly Bill No. 251 authorized a dedicated grant to the Siskiyou County Flood Control and Water Conservation District, or the Mount Shasta Recreation and Park District of $2,000,000 for the Box Canyon Dam and Reservoir Project.

 Recreation

 The Box Canyon Trail begins on the north side of Box Canyon Dam, following the Upper Sacramento River down the narrow canyon to the outskirts of the town of Mount Shasta.
 The Lake Siskiyou Trail encircles the lake, including a crossing atop the dam.